 If you’re an MS patient and speak to your doctor, they will likely say more research is needed for them to give you an exact opinion.
 And this is true; while the research is positive, the research isn’t detailed enough.

-This includes information about dosage and quality control.
+This includes information about serving sizes and quality control.

-But you should still try CBD to treat your symptoms.
+But you should still try CBD to better manage your symptoms.
 CBD is a product sold over-the-counter so most patients self-medicate.
 There are also many CBD administrative methods and patients use the method they’re comfortable with.

-If you have questions about CBD dosages and administrative methods, many resources online can help.
+If you have questions about CBD amounts and administrative methods, many resources online can help.
 You can also ask the company or store where you purchased your CBD products.